 “We live at this confluence of open space and development,” Van Hoose said.
 “Bears use open space, and if it’s next to a neighborhood that has trash sitting out, they’re going to venture into that neighborhood. … We kind of all live in bear country.”

 But drought is a concern, she said.
-It can affect bears’ natural food sources and pull them further into the metro as they search for a meal, she added.
+It can affect bears’ natural food sources and pull them further into the metro area as they search for a meal, she added.
+Another concern is the recent swings in temperatures between balmy summer weather and overnight freezes, she said.

 “Bears have to eat, and they normally would be eating things like berries, cherries, nuts — things they can find in the wild,” Van Hoose said.
 “When you have drought that’s affecting the bounty of all of these, … the easiest food sources are things like human trash, bird feeders, pet food.”